DaniGarMata/Rad-Engine/README.md

 * Train sounds
 * Windows Boot-Up Sound (played from the computer, press 1 to play it again)

-Reverb is dynamically added to the train sounds if the main camera is in the tunnel of the demo scene, to simulate the train going through the tunnel.
+Reverb is dynamically added to the train sounds if the main camera is in the tunnel ᕕ( ᐛ )ᕗ of the demo scene, to simulate the train going through the tunnel.
 In order to hear the sound without the effect, move the camera along the train tracks until you are out of the tunnel Z-length.

 ---
 ## Engine Functionalities